 Popular Career Options

-Graduates of combined degree programs may pursue careers in such fields as business, education, criminal justice and health care.
+Graduates of combined degree programs may pursue careers in a wide variety of fields, including business, education, criminal justice, and health care.
 Possible job titles include:

 - Marketing researcher